 However, it may also be associated with several side effects and not a great fit for everyone.

 This article reviews how the ketogenic diet may affect menopausal women.

 The ketogenic diet may be associated with several benefits, specifically during menopause.

 Menopause can cause several changes in hormone levels.

-Insulin is a hormone that’s responsible for transporting sugar from your bloodstream to your cells, where it can be used as fuel (
+Insulin is a hormone that’s responsible for transporting sugar from your bloodstream into your cells, where it can be used as fuel (

-However, it’s unclear whether the diet could offer similar health benefits for menopausal women without these types of cancer.
+However, it’s unclear whether the diet would offer similar health benefits for menopausal women without these types of cancer.

-Another review reported that reducing carb consumption may decrease insulin levels and improve hormonal imbalances, which could be especially beneficial for menopause (
+Another review reported that reducing carb consumption may decrease insulin levels and improve hormonal imbalances, which could be especially beneficial during menopause (

 May prevent weight gain

 Weight gain is a symptom of menopause that’s often attributed to alterations in hormone levels and a slower metabolism.